qccoders/qccoders.github.io/CONTRIBUTING.md

 1. Using Git Bash navigate to the directory where you previously cloned the new qc-coders directory on your machine.
-    -   Remember when this document said 'Make a note of where this location is'?
+    -   Remember when this document said "Make a note of where this location is"?
 Yep, that's the location!

 2. Add the upstream to the qc-coders production repo:
 	`git remote add upstream https://github.com/QC-Coders/qc-coders.github.io.git`